trenskow/stream-transcoder.js/README.md

 In the above example the video is transcoded as it is being uploaded, and then piped directly into the database.
 So when the route is being called, the video is transcoded and stored.

 ## Installing FFmpeg
 FFmpeg is not installed with this package.
-So before usage install FFmpeg using your favorite package manager or download it at [ffmpeg.org](http://ffmpeg.org/).
+So before usage, install FFmpeg using your favorite package manager or download it at [ffmpeg.org](http://ffmpeg.org/).

 ## Class: Transcoder
 `Transcoder` is an EventEmitter.

 This class transcodes from one media format to another.
-It supports both file and streams as input/output.
-Some formats are not suited for streaming, in which case the `Transcoder` will emit an `error`.
+It supports both files and streams as input and/or output.
+Some formats are not suited for streaming, in which case the `Transcoder` will emit an `error`, but most formats are.

 ### new Transcoder(stream)